 Windows into the Tenderloin is a mural in, for, and about the Tenderloin District in San Francisco.
-The mural has several "windows" that show various views of the neighborhood, each with intricate descriptions of the street scene there, and different references to history and local legends.
+The mural has several "windows" that show various views of the neighborhood, each with intricate descriptions of the street scene there, and different references to history, local legends, and a collaboratively envisioned future dreamscape of the community.

 Countless little details in this mural were added in direct response to spontaneous interactions with the local population while painting.
 Among other things, they include just under 300 little figures based on real people of the neighborhood: not civic notables and heroes, but anyone there who wanted to be a part of it.